matter-labs/zksync-web-era-docs/docs/dev/tutorials/cross-chain-tutorial.md

 }
 ```

-7. After replacing `<WALLET-PRIVATE-KEY>` and `<GOVERNANCE-ADDRESS>` with the `0x`-prefixed private key of an Ethereum wallet with some ETH balance on Görli and the address of the L1 governance contract respectively, run the script using the following command:
+7. After replacing `<WALLET-PRIVATE-KEY>` and `<GOVERNANCE-ADDRESS>` with the `0x`-prefixed private key of an Ethereum wallet with some ETH balance on Göerli, and the address of the L1 governance contract respectively, run the script using the following command:

 ```
 yarn hardhat deploy-zksync